tjdolan121/4502Proj/forge/Part1/slide_content.md

 [slide2]
-Data preprocessing:
+- Converting nominal attributes, in particular 'primary type', 'description', and 'location description' into numeric codes.
- - converting nominal attributes, in particular 'primary type', 'description', and 'location description' into numeric codes.
+- Converting arrest and domestic attributes into boolean values
- - converting arrest and domestic attributes into boolean values
+- Grouping data by date hierarchy for matching financial data?

- - grouping data by date hierarchy for matching financial data?
+In general, convert different data types to numbers and normalize in preparation for data mining.

 [slide3]
 Data integration: